1102131860/ECE6276/README.md

 Since the DSP48E12 we are using supports 25×18-bit multiplications, we concatenate two operands into one longer-bit operand, to expediate the multiplication with DSP.

-## Lab4: a 4-tap FIR with Distributed Arithmetic
+## Lab4: A 4-tap FIR with Distributed Arithmetic

 Distributed Arithmetic (DA) is an important FPGA technology and is extensively used in computing the sum of products without using a multiplier.
 A FIR design with a given LUT/ROM is one of the important applications.